An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: The Complement of a Hexagonal Mosaic and the algorithm to construct Mosaic from .

-In \cite{hk} the idea of the complement for a rectangular mosaic was introduced.
-We extend the idea to hexagonal mosaics here (and in \cite{hllbound}), but simplify it slightly relative to the original definition as we do not need the type 0 tiles from that paper in this one.
+In \cite{hk} the complement for a rectangular mosaic was introduced.
+In \cite{hll} the idea was extended to hexagonal mosaics and we use it again here.
 The complement is only defined on the interior tiles.
 Let $L$ be an embedding of a link on a hexagonal mosaic.
 Examine the interior tiles.
 On each of these tiles we pick arcs for the complement based on the arcs of $L$ already on that tile.
 The choice for the arcs of the complement is dictated in Figure~\ref{fig:comp}.
 One simply replaces each interior tile from Figure~\ref{fig:tiles} with a corresponding tile from Figure~\ref{fig:comp} that contains the same arcs of the link, but also include arcs of the complement.
-Looking at the tiles in Figure~\ref{fig:comp} one can see that the complement is defined so that on each interior tile it and the link together hit each the tile's 6 possible connection points (the midpoints of the hexagonal sides) exactly once, the arcs of the complement never cross each other and if they cross an arc of $L$ the arc of the complement always goes under the arc of $L$.
-Note that as the figure shows the complement is not unique.
+Looking at the tiles in Figure~\ref{fig:comp} one can see that the complement is defined so that on each interior tile it and the link together hit each the tile's 6 possible connection points (the midpoints of the hexagonal sides) exactly once, the arcs of the complement never cross each other, and if they cross an arc of $L$ the arc of the complement always goes under the arc of $L$.
+Note that as the figure shows the complement is not always unique.
 There are four tiles where there are a pair of choices one could make for the complement.
 These are the tiles that $L$ hits in at most one arc and thus the ones that contain at least two arcs of the complement (tiles 1 through 4 in Figure~\ref{fig:tiles}).
 All the tiles with non-unique complement are depicted up to rotation in the top row of Figure~\ref{fig:comp}.
 The tiles where the complement is uniquely determined (although perhaps empty) make up the other three rows.

 The complement is completely contained on the interior of the mosaic and while the original link, of course, is made up of a union of loops, the complement will consist of a (possibly empty) union of loops and arcs which are properly embedded on the interior of the mosaic.